Back

 • In 2019, an independent review panel convened by the U.S. Department of Education validated the Program’s design and efficacy.

-• Schools select the students to participate in the Program.
+• Schools select students to participate in the Program.
 There is no set limit on the size of a class, though all students are expected to have the aptitude and work ethic needed to succeed.
-Class sizes at participating schools have ranged from 1 to over 20 students; a typical class may have 6-8 students.
+Class sizes at participating schools have ranged from 1 to over 20 students; a typical class, particularly in a school that is beginning to implement the Program, may have 6-8 students.

-• The AP courses are to be part of the school’s regular class schedule.
+• AP courses offered through the Advanced STEM Access Program are to be part of the school’s regular class schedule.

-• Schools determine grades according to their own policies, though they are encouraged to reward, rather than penalize, students for taking on the challenge of AP STEM courses, and award grades based on effort and progress made rather than rigid adherence to scores on assignments and tests that are meant largely to illuminate where additional instruction is needed.
+• Schools determine grades according to their own policies, though they are encouraged to reward, rather than penalize, students for taking on the challenge of AP STEM courses, and award grades based on effort and progress made.
+Similarly, the Program discourages grading policies that are based entirely on scores on assignments and tests, which are meant largely to illuminate where additional instruction is needed.

-• Schools register their students for their respective AP exams, and administer those exams.
+• Schools register their students for their respective AP exams, pay College Board exam fees, and administer those exams.